 But, I love my job!
 I can’t wait to do what I do.

-I'm sure you do.
+I’m sure you do.
 I know I do.
 I work from home, and I work for myself.
 But the fact is, burnout happens to a lot of people, and it happens all the time.

 What causes burnout?

 The main cause of burnout is simply working too much, for too long.
-It might be fine in short bursts, but if you are consistently trudging through a to-do list, day in and day out, without any real break, you're going to suffer from it.
+It might be fine in short bursts, but if you are consistently trudging through a to-do list, day in and day out, without any real break, you’re going to suffer from it.
 This is particularly common in people who work more hours than they spend at home.
 Do you consistently pull 60, 70, or 80 hour weeks?
 It takes a toll to work all day, and then devote a certain number of hours at night or on days off to continue working.
-The brain isn't meant for that.
+The brain isn’t meant for that.
 And you’ll notice an adverse effect on your physical well-being as well.

 How can I avoid burnout?

 The easiest way is to take it easy.
 Building a business, or working in a high profile position, is hard.
 But you have to take mental breaks, and physical breaks as well.
-It doesn't do anyone any good if you work for fourteen days in a row, and then have a meltdown and miss critical deadlines.
+It doesn’t do anyone any good if you work for fourteen days in a row, and then have a meltdown and miss critical deadlines.
 The key is to maintain an even pace, and take time out for the little things.

 Try doing some of the following if you start feeling like you want to set your office on fire:

-- Do something else.
-For example, if you work on the computer all day, try spending more hours outside away from the screen.
-Leave your phone in the car if you have to so you aren't tempted to check it all the time.
+- Do something else – For example, if you work on the computer all day, try spending more hours outside away from the screen.
+Leave your phone in a drawer if you have to so you aren’t tempted to check it all the time.